liru0126/liru0126.github.io/collections/2020_ins/sun_ins2020.md

 @article{sun2020efficient,
-  title={An efficient and compact 3D local descriptor based on the weighted height image}, author={Sun, Tiecheng and Liu, Guanghui and Liu, Shuaicheng and Meng, Fanman and Zeng, Liaoyuan and Li, Ru}, journal={Information Sciences}, volume={520},
+  title={An Efficient and Compact 3D Local Descriptor Based on the Weighted Height Image}, author={Sun, Tiecheng and Liu, Guanghui and Liu, Shuaicheng and Meng, Fanman and Zeng, Liaoyuan and Li, Ru}, journal={Information Sciences}, volume={520},